michelcrypt4d4mus/clown_sort/README.md

 ## Manually Sorting (Experimental)
 **This is an experimental feature.** It's only been tested on macOS.

 If you run with the `--manual-sort` command line the behavior is quite different.
-Rather than automatically sort files for you, instead for every file you will be greeted with a popup asking you for a desired filename and a radio button select of possible subdirectories off your `Sorted/` directory.
+Rather than automatically sort files for you for every image file you will be greeted with a popup asking you for a desired filename and a radio button select of possible subdirectories off your `Sorted/` directory.

+A related command line option is `--manual-fallback` which will popup a window only when the file is an image and has not matched any of the configured sorting rules.

 To use this feature you must install the optional `PySimpleGUI` package which can be accomplished like this:
 ```sh